skrub-data/skrub/skrub/_docs/development/api_vs_testing.rst

 |                                               | local ``@dispatch``.              |
 +-----------------------------------------------+-----------------------------------+

-A concrete heuristic: if you are writing code that will run when a user calls ``TableVectorizer().fit_transform(df)``, use the dataframe API.
+Rule of thumb: if you are writing code that will run when a user calls ``TableVectorizer().fit_transform(df)``, use the dataframe API.
 If you are writing code that only runs under ``pytest``, use ``df_module``.